North York (electoral district)

-York Centre (York-Centre) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada from 1904 to 1917 and since 1953.
+North York, previously York Centre (York-Centre), is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada from 1904 to 1917 and since 1953.
 It is currently represented by Conservative MP Roman Baber.

 The electoral district was previously considered one of the safest Liberal Party seats in Canada, represented by prominent Liberal MPs with national significance such as Toronto's longest serving mayor Art Eggleton and the hockey legend Ken Dryden.
 However, this changed as the Conservative Party gained ground in the 2000s.
 The Conservative Party captured it in 2011 and were competitive in the three subsequent elections.
 It regained the seat in the 2025 election.

 Demographics

 As per the 2016 Census, 17.0% of York Centre residents are of Filipino ethnic origin, which is the highest figure among all city of Toronto ridings.
 At the same time, the York Centre riding has the highest percentage of residents of Russian (9.5%) and Jewish (5.6%) ethnic origins (in the 2011 National Household Survey, 13.6% of York Centre residents had entered a Jewish ethnic origin).
 The riding has a large Jewish population, currently the fourth-largest in Canada at 14 percent behind Thornhill, Mount Royal and Eglinton—Lawrence.